ibm-cloud-docs/transit-gateway/add-prefix-filters.md

     Connections are denied or permitted based on the order of the filters in the list.
 Edit the prefix filter list to adjust the order in which prefixes are processed.
     {: tip}

 1. In the Base network section, complete the information for your specific network connection.
-For Connection reach, select one of the following options:
+For the connection reach, select one of the following options:
       * **Add new connection in this account** - Enter an optional connection name.
       * **Request connection to a network in another account** - Enter the IBM Cloud ID of the account that manages the network that you want to connect to, and a connection name.
 All resources connected to that transit gateway are accessible from the other network.

-1. On the Add connection page, click **Add** to add the connection.
+1. Click **Add** to add the connection.

 ### Adding prefix filters to an existing connection
 {: #adding-prefix-filters-ui-new-existing}